felipemcarrasco/C/README.md

 # C
-This is a C repository files
+This is a repository of C files